 To do this The Clink Charity needs to raise £4m – we therefore continue to rely on generous donations from grant making trusts, the general public and businesses.

 The Clink Restaurants run at a deficit and we are extremely grateful to the 20,000 customers who visited our High Down and Cardiff restaurants last year.
 Our role is not only to educate our prisoners, but I would like to think that we also play a part in the education of our diners to change their perception of prisoners.

 To make a donation to support the work The Clink Charity is doing, please download a gift aid form

-The Clink Restaurant at HMP Cardiff is now open for service Wednesday and Friday evenings and for Sunday lunches.
-These extended hours will enable The Clink to provide a wider breadth of training for the […]
+We’ve decided to start opening The Clink Restaurant at HMP Cardiff for service every Wednesday and Friday evening and for Sunday lunch.
+These extended hours will enable us to expand the breadth of training for […]

 With eight poly tunnels up and running we welcome the latest additions to The Clink Gardens at HMP Send – 49 Rhode Island Red chickens.
 Having settled in, their incredible egg laying abilities will provide […]